 sim <- model$simulate(data=Ornstein, n.sims=10)

-#> Checking data...
+#> Checking and setting data...

 #> Simulating with R...